TheodoraNell/UFOs/README.md

 ![filter_search](https://user-images.githubusercontent.com/99051640/183771736-4efe74e1-3a25-4a47-b32a-2b2c03530c73.png)

 2) To search for specific criteria, the user may input text into any of the fields within the "Filter Search" box on the middle-left of the page.
-3)

 ![city_filter](https://user-images.githubusercontent.com/99051640/183771971-1d75ff1f-cf55-40f7-be08-ee236393a623.png)

-3) Once a user has input text into the desired field(s), they should press enter to update the table.
+3) Once a user has input text into the desired field(s) they should press enter to update the table.
 If there is no matching data, the table will be blank.

 ![city_state_filter](https://user-images.githubusercontent.com/99051640/183771447-e84e45e6-28de-4a55-ab1c-675c7fb4a135.png)